cplain/cplain.github.io/_posts/2015-09-30-google-tag-manager.markdown

 ---

-We now have a great understainding of [what GTM is][Part 1] and [how to set it up][Part 2]!
+We now have a great understanding of [what GTM is][Part 1] and [how to set it up][Part 2]!
 This time we will be looking at how to configure an Android app to talk to our container from the previous article.

 <!--end_excerpt-->

 &nbsp;

-###Series Overview
+##Series Overview

 **Google Tag Manager** (GTM) is a layer of separation over other analytics suites.
 It serves as a distribution gateway that will receive notifications from clients and then uses its own logic to construct and fire tracking events at any number of analytics tools.
 We will be taking a look at GTM over the next few articles, and by the end of this series we will have a working Tag Manager implementation in Android!
 If you are looking into GTM for iOS, the first few articles will be identical for you, it is only the client-side implementation that changes.
 For web, the core concepts and meanings are the same.